-TECHNIQUES: UltraSonic of Electrical Panels: Tracking, Arcing and the presents of coronas can be detected using ultrasonic equipment.
-This is where ultrasonic can be initially used and then other technologies like thermal imaging could then be used for detected exactly where the fault is.
-UltraSonic of Electrical panels is can be used when panels can’t be opened or can only be opened a small amount.
+TECHNIQUE: Ultrasonic of Electrical Panels: Tracking, arcing and the presents of coronas can be detected using ultrasonic equipment.
+This is where ultrasonic can be initially used and then other technologies like thermal imaging could then be used for detecting exactly where the fault is.
+Ultrasonic of Electrical panels is can be used when panels can’t be opened or can only be opened a small amount.

-TECHNIQUES: Compressed Air leak Detection: some compressed air leaks can be heard when you walk in to a room but other type of leaks can’t be heard with your own ear.
+TECHNIQUE: Compressed Air leak Detection: some compressed air leaks can be heard when you walk into a room but other types of leaks can’t be heard with your own ear.
 This is an easy way of detecting all compress air leaks throughout a plant.
-Why fix air leak?
+Why fix an air leak?
 There are 2 reasons.
-Air leaks are wasteful expenses because the compressor has to generate the extra air for these leaks and this is see in wasted electricity.
-Also air leaks can get progressively worse over time.
-This could lead to process equipment not performing due it pneumatics not operating e.g. actuator valves not opening and closing.
+(1) air leaks are wasteful expenses because the compressor has to generate the extra air for these leaks and this results in wasted electricity.
+(2) air leaks can get progressively worse over time.
+This could lead to process equipment not performing due to pneumatics not operating e.g. actuator valves not opening and closing.

-TECHNIQUES: Steam Traps (moving parts): Detected defects with steam traps is one technique where it’s best to use a few technologies.
+TECHNIQUE: Steam Traps (moving parts): detected defects with steam traps is one technique where it’s best to use a few technologies.
 With the ultrasonic probe you can hear the steam traps operating (opening and closing) or if the strainer is blocked but this can be confirmed using a thermal imaging camera to see the temperature differentials across the trap.
-Like air leaks there are 2 advantages to detecting faults with steam traps.
+Like air leaks there are two advantages to detecting faults with steam traps.
 One is cost savings and the other is if condensate is getting into you steam system it will affect its performance.

-TECHNIQUES: Oil Analysis: This is simply taking a sample of oil from a unit and analysing it for degrading of the oil itself and also looking for any impurities such as foreign metal objects or water.
-Only taking a sample will save on replacing all the oil when there would be no need to, hence saving on the cost of it but more importantly if foreign objects were detected in the sample this would indicate that there is signs of deterioration of the unit itself.
+TECHNIQUE: Oil Analysis: this involves taking a sample of oil from a unit and analyzing it for degrading the oil itself and also looking for any impurities such as foreign metal objects or water.
+Only taking a sample will save on replacing all the oil when there would be no need to, hence resulting in a cost saving but more importantly if foreign objects were detected in the sample this would indicate that there are signs of deterioration of the unit itself.
 This is especially effective in slower moving parts such as gearboxes.
-The samples will tell you what’s in the oil but the diagnosis of the unit will still be up to the analysis who knows how the unit operates.
+The samples will tell you what’s in the oil but the diagnosis of the unit will lies with the analyzer who knows how the unit operates.

-TECHNIQUE: Static Motor Testing: This primarily tests the electrical properties of the stator of an AC induction motor and are carried out by a specialist test unit which connects to the motor.
+TECHNIQUE: Static Motor Testing: this primarily tests the electrical properties of the stator of an AC induction motor and are carried out by a specialist test unit which connects to the motor.
 Each test increases in magnitude and it is advised for safety reasons to always start at the lowest voltage test and then advance in line with the voltage tests.
-The first number of tests will indicate if there is a present fault in the motor, however the last tests check the condition of the unit and can indicate of weaknesses are developing.
+The first number of tests will indicate if there is a present fault in the motor, however, the last tests check the condition of the unit and can indicate if weaknesses are developing.